The African-American Experience During the Civil War

 For African-Americans, the Civil War marked a key turning point in the struggle for freedom.
 But freedom was a battle that began long before the war and continued far beyond the point when the Emancipation Proclamation was signed.
 Much of the history of this poignant era can be found in and around Fairfax County and the Capital Region.

-As the country commemorates the 150th anniversary of the Civil War it's the perfect time to get to know the stories behind this historic time that changed America forever.
+Now is the perfect time to get to know the stories behind this historic time that changed America forever.
 Perhaps best known is the story of Frederick Douglass.
 His eloquent speeches were the voice of liberty in trying times and his efforts as a conductor on the Underground Railroad helped many find freedom.
 His final home, Cedar Hill, is in Washington, DC.

 Also in DC is the Mary Ann Shadd Cary House, home to one of the nation's first black female lawyers.
 During the Civil War, she was appointed a Recruiting Officer for the Union Army.
 You'll also find the African American Civil War Memorial and Museum, as well as the Freedmen's Memorial Monument.